AHeroicLlama/Mappalachia/Docs/Developer/GUI.md

 * If any cells or worldspaces have changed, you must [run the background renderer](BackgroundRendering.md) for those spaces.
 Review the space coordinate checksum section of the Database Summary to identify this.
 * Use the validation functionality of the [Preprocessor](Preprocessor.md) to verify that image assets appear correct, particularly if any have been regenerated/extracted.
 * In Visual Studio, right click the Mappalachia Project and select 'Publish'.
 With the included `PublishProfile.pubxml` selected, press 'Publish'.
-* Launch `Mappalachia\package_release.bat`.
-This batch script will just check for a published build, remove any generated preferences file and then zip up the `publish` folder, leaving the zip in the folder besides the batch script.
+* Launch `Mappalachia\Package_Release.bat`.
+This requires a 7-Zip installation and assumes the default installation directory.
+It will use 7-Zip to create the `Mappalachia.zip` and additional 'spotlight' archives, placing them at `dist\`.
 * `Mappalachia.zip` is the file which should now be distributed to end users.
+Additionally all the `spotlight.7z.xxx` files should be made available as optional downloads.